 The ISO 9001 standard requires that businesses implement a quality management system (QMS) designed to improve product and service quality through effective processes, leadership and operations.

 Developed by the International Organization for Standardization, ISO 9001 is an agreed global standard the provides a benchmark for high-quality services and products.
 The ISO 9001 standard is suitable for all organisations and across all sectors, from SMEs and corporates to charities and the public sector.

-The emphasis of ISO 9001 is on maintaining well defined operating processes and striving to continually improve what you do – to the benefit of your customers, your staff and your organisation.
-It does not require you to change any of your operating processes but simply ensure that they are consistent and controlled.
+The ISO 9001 standard focuses on maintaining well-defined operating processes and striving to continually improve processes and systems to benefit your customers, your staff, and your organisation.
+ISO 9001 certification does not require you to change your operating processes but ensure that they are consistent, controlled, and properly audited.

-A good quality management system is built around the business and not around the standard.
-It should be easy to maintain and set up so you can focus on your business needs and not on ISO 9001.
+An ISO 9001 quality management system is built around the business and not around the standard.
+Our ISO 9001 consultants help ensure that your systems and processes are easy to maintain and set up so you can focus on your business and customer needs.

 The ISO 9001 process provides a robust framework for improving every organisation’s quality system by adopting seven quality management principles:

 - Customer focus

 - Process approach